 My snow globe includes a family of five snowmen each to represent my own family – my husband and my three boys.
 I also added our family name on the snow globe name plate.
 You get to change this snow globe to represent your snow tribe!

 I couldn’t decide if I like the Christmas lights or not in this painting.
 Actually, I think I’m leaning towards the simplicity of them not being there.
 Decisions are sometimes difficult when you’re finishing up a painting!
 You decide for yourself!
-You can also add some other unique things around the snow globe.
-Some holly leaves or even a candy cane would be cute!

 Enjoy and happy painting!